 Type of Product: | Treatment and repellent |

-Before we dive into our review of this product, here’s a disclaimer: Hartz Nature’s Shield Flea and Tick Home Spray is not intended to be used directly on your pet.
+Before we dive into our review of this product, here’s a disclaimer: Hartz Nature’s Shield Natural Flea & Tick Home Spray is not intended to be used directly on your pet.
 You may wish to use it in conjunction with a topical spray or shampoo that can be used on your pet.
 This spray is designed to be sprayed around your home and kill fleas that may be living in your rugs, carpets, blankets, upholstery, and even your pet’s bedding to help kill and prevent fleas once your pet has been treated.

 With that being said, killing fleas around your house is part of the treatment process.
-Otherwise, they’ll just find their way back on your cat and it’ll be even harder to get rid of them.
+Otherwise, they’ll just find their way back on your cat, and it’ll be even harder to get rid of them.
 As far as killing and preventing fleas around your house, this product is very effective.
-It kills adult fleas, flea eggs and larva, and even ticks and mosquitos.
+It kills adult fleas, flea eggs and larvae, and even ticks and mosquitos.
 It can be used outdoors as well.

 Ingredients: | Cinnamon and cottonseed oil |